Gordon Ogilvie: Awards

 Ogilvie was appointed an Officer of the New Zealand Order of Merit in the 2008 New Year Honours for services to historical research.
 In 2000 he was awarded an honorary Doctor of Letters by the University of Canterbury for his contribution to the region's literature.
 He received an Arts Excellence Award from the Canterbury Community Trust in 1998.

 Death

-Ogilvie died on 23 October 2017 from kidney cancer, less than two months after his final work, Place Names of Banks Peninsula and the Port Hills, was published by Canterbury University Press.
+Ogilvie died in Christchurch on 23 October 2017 from kidney cancer, less than two months after his final work, Place Names of Banks Peninsula and the Port Hills, was published by Canterbury University Press.